-Exclusive: Mother of Woman Convicted of DUI Speaks Out.. - WOAY.TV - The Official Online Home of WOAY Television
+Exclusive: Mother of Woman Convicted of DUI Speaks Out..

 And there is one thing Sarena’s mother wants the public to know about the accident.
 “Sarena is not the only one who was under the influence, the other car that was involved and the man that got killed, he was therapeutically over the limit.” said Fox.

-WOAY reached out to the prosecutor in this case but we have not heard back yet.
+WOAY reached out to the prosecutor in this case.
 We will be continuing with this story..